-Long term (20 year) battery powered operation
+Long-term (20 year), battery-powered operation

-Continued operation during line fault events when using wireless media.
+Continued operation during line fault events when using wireless media

-Wide choice of products across the spectrum of power versus performance.
+Wide choice of products across the spectrum of power versus performance

-Can be implemented in resource constrained devices
+Ability to be implemented in resource-constrained devices

-On-going development of standards to address changing environment and technology.
+Ongoing development of standards to address changing environment and technology

-Wireless standards that operate in licensed and license exempt spectrum.
+Wireless standards that operate in a licensed and license-exempt spectrum

-A rich set of data rate/range/latency tradeoffs are possible
+Offers a rich set of data rate/range/latency tradeoffs

 Common upper layer interface to seamlessly integrate into existing IT systems

-Operation in license exempt spectrum offers an alternative for the lack of licensed spectrum for utilities.
-TVWS is one example as a future source of spectrum.
+Operation in license-exempt spectrum offers an alternative for the lack of licensed spectrum for utilities.
+TV White Space (TVWS) is an example of a cognitive radio technology that represents a new model for spectrum sharing between licensed and license exempt services..

 Multi-hop mesh networks, such as those defined in some IEEE 802 standards, are widely used in the utility network.
 There are a number of characteristics that make the mesh topology favorable in some deployment situations.

 Mesh topology extends the range of the network well beyond the range of a single radio link.
-Multi-hop delivery can assist in reaching endpoints in poor RF environments, as adjacent neighbors forward messages to the hard to reach node.
-This in turn allows greater network range with low power radios that can operate from license exempt frequency bands.
+Multi-hop delivery can assist in reaching endpoints in poor RF environments, as adjacent neighbors will forward messages to the hard-to-reach node.
+This in turn allows greater network range with low power radios that can operate in license-exempt frequency bands.

-In dense deployment scenarios, mesh topology can allow reducing the transmit power and/or increasing the symbol rate, both measures that can reduce interface from and with other nodes by reducing the interference footprint.
-An inherent trade-off in multi-hop network topologies is that forwarding will, in some cases, increase latency.
+In dense deployment scenarios, mesh topology can allow reducing the transmit power and/or increasing the symbol rate, which are both measures that can reduce interface from and with other nodes by reducing the interference footprint.
+An inherent tradeoff in multi-hop network topologies is that forwarding will, in some cases, increase latency.
 In interference limited environments, use of mesh topology can improve delivery reliability, which will reduce retransmission delays.
 Similarly the resistance to interference improves delivery reliability, which can improve the effective throughput as well, as retransmission caused by collisions increase the spectrum bandwidth required to deliver the message.

 In a wireless system, rate (throughput) and range are inversely related if all other factors are equal.
 A lower rate can operate over a longer range.
 In multi-hop (relay or mesh networks), there is also an inverse relationship between latency and range.
-If range is extended by forwarding packets through a mesh or multi-hop network, the latency increases proportional to the number of hops.
+If range is extended by forwarding packets through a mesh or multi-hop network, the latency increases proportionally to the number of hops.
 This topic is presented in greater depth in NISTIR 7761 V2 (2013), Section 6.1 [2].

 Applications for Smart Grid

-The electric power system is logically separated by three main domains, these domains include: Generation, Transmission and Distribution.
+The electric power system is logically separated by three main domains; these domains include Generation, Transmission, and Distribution.
 Among the categories of Smart Grid applications are Advanced Metering Infrastructure (AMI) and Distribution Automation (DA).

 AMI

-AMI improves utility metering and includes the following features: Utility service outage and restoration management, meter reading, Demand Response, Load Management, remote service disconnection/re-connection and service pricing capabilities that include Real Time Pricing, Time of Use pricing & Critical Peak pricing..
-For more information, refer to [2].
+AMI improves utility metering by providing two-way communication, which enables the following features: Utility service outage and restoration management, meter reading, demand response, load management, remote service disconnection/re-connection, and service pricing capabilities (including Real Time Pricing, Time of Use pricing, and Critical Peak pricing).
+For more information, refer to NISTIR 7761 V2 (2013) [2].

 Figure 2: High level example of an AMI system